contagon/handbook/handbook/29-meetings-in-the-church.md

 Purpose

+Stake leaders and youth (1) counsel together about strengthening the youth of the stake and (2) plan service and activities.

-Counsel together about how to support ward leaders in involving the youth in the work of salvation and exaltation.
-Plan ways to help implement the stake council’s vision for the youth in the stake.
+In addition, stake leaders counsel together about how to instruct and support ward leaders in involving the youth in God’s work of salvation and exaltation.
+They plan ways to help implement the stake council’s vision for the youth in the stake.

 Participants

 * A member of the stake presidency.
 * The stake Young Men presidency (and secretary if called).
 * The stake Young Women presidency (and secretary if called).
-* The high councilors assigned to the Young Women and Primary organizations.
+* Youth from each ward in the stake when meetings or parts of meetings include matters that benefit from their involvement.
+Youth attend when discussions focus on strengthening youth and planning service and activities.
+The stake president determines the number of youth who attend.
+These could be youth serving in quorum and class presidencies or other youth invited by the stake presidency to be members of this committee.

+Additional youth could be invited to help with specific needs or events.

-The stake presidency may invite the stake Sunday School president to serve on this committee.
-They also invite youth to participate on the committee as needed.
+The stake presidency may invite other leaders and advisers to attend as needed.

 Frequency

 As needed.

+The stake youth leadership committee supports bishoprics, Young Women presidencies and advisers, and Aaronic Priesthood quorum advisers in their work with youth.
+Adult leaders on the committee give special emphasis to engaging youth in God’s work of salvation and exaltation.

-The stake youth leadership committee has the following responsibilities:
+The stake youth leadership committee has the following additional responsibilities:

-* Plan service and activities for youth in the stake.
+* Plan service and activities.
 These could include youth conferences, dances, devotionals, service projects, and multistake events.
-(For service ideas, see [JustServe.org](https://lcr.churchofjesuschrist.org), where it is available.)
+(For service ideas, see [JustServe.org](https://lcr.churchofjesuschrist.org) where it is available.)
 Youth should lead out in planning and carrying out these activities.
 Stake activities should not be so frequent that they place a burden on wards.
 These activities should supplement ward activities, not compete with them.
 Ward leaders should be notified of stake activities well in advance.
 * Plan ways to support [For the Strength of Youth conferences](https://www.churchofjesuschrist.org/youth/childrenandyouth/fsy).
 * Coordinate stake efforts related to the [Children and Youth program](https://childrenandyouth.churchofjesuschrist.org).

-A member of the stake presidency plans and conducts meetings of the stake youth leadership committee.
+A member of the stake presidency oversees meetings of the stake youth leadership committee.
+He may conduct, or he may assign someone else to do so, including youth.
 These meetings could be extensions of stake council meetings.
 For example, at the end of some stake council meetings, the youth leadership committee could meet to continue a discussion about specific matters.

 ### 29.3.11 Stake Bishops’ Council Meeting

 Purpose

-Share experiences and address questions that pertain specifically to bishops.
+Share experiences, address questions, and provide instruction pertaining specifically to bishops.

 Participants

-All bishops and branch presidents in the stake are members of this council.
-The stake president may choose to attend some or all of the meetings.
+The stake president and all bishops and branch presidents in the stake are members of this council.
 A stake clerk also attends to keep a record of assignments and decisions.
-When needed, the stake president may invite bishopric counselors to attend.
+When needed, the stake president may invite his counselors to attend.
+He may also invite bishops’ counselors to attend.

 Frequency

 At least quarterly.

-The stake president invites a bishop to lead the stake bishops’ council.
-This bishop plans and conducts the council’s meetings.
 Matters for discussion could include:

 * Helping youth progress spiritually.
 * Using fast offerings to care for those in need.
 Helping members build self-reliance (see [chapter 22](22-providing-for-temporal-needs.md), especially [22.11](22-providing-for-temporal-needs.md#2211-role-of-the-stake-bishops-council)).
 Sharing information about resources available in the community.
 * Helping members repent and experience a change of heart (see [chapter 32](32-repentance-and-membership-councils.md)).
 * Managing Church finances (see [chapter 34](34-finances-and-audits.md)).

-On occasion, the stake president could share instruction.
-Much of this instruction comes from Church leaders, including from Area Seventies in coordinating councils (see [29.4](29-meetings-in-the-church.md#294-coordinating-council-meetings)).
+The stake president leads this meeting.
+He helps bishops learn and fulfill their principal responsibilities (see [7.1](7.md#71-the-bishop-and-his-counselors)).
+He also invites bishops to counsel about instruction from Church leaders.

 This meeting does not take the place of the stake president’s regular interviews with each bishop (see [6.2.1.2](6-stake-leadership.md#6212-bishoprics)).